WhiteHat-Hunter/Netra-Security_Automated-V3.0/README.md

 ![](logo.png)
 <h1 style=bold>🔰 Netra Security V3.0 🔰</h1>

-## A Simple Crome Extension to Detect if the Website is Safe or Malicious.
+## A Simple Chrome Based Extension to Detect if the Website is Safe or Malicious.

 # Features ✨
 - Automatic Work